berekuk/Ubic/README.md

 so installing through 'cpan -i' is currently incomplete.

 For full install on Debian/Ubuntu, last .deb package can be downloaded at http://github.com/berekuk/Ubic/downloads.
+Debian package build can be reproduced with this command:
+    dzil build && cp -r debian Ubic*/ && cd Ubic* && debuild

 For non-Debian systems, basically you'll need to:
 - copy all files from etc/ into /etc